Nachman of Breslov: Pilgrimage tradition

-After Nachman's death Sternhartz instituted an annual pilgrimage to his gravesite on Rosh Hashana, called the Rosh Hashana kibbutz, which drew thousands of Hasidim until 1917, when the Bolshevik Revolution forced it to continue clandestinely.
+After Nachman's death Sternhartz instituted an annual pilgrimage to his gravesite on Rosh Hashana, called the Rosh Hashana kibbutz, which drew thousands of Hasidim until 1917, when the October Revolution forced it to continue clandestinely.
 Only a dozen or so Hasidim risked making the annual pilgrimage during the Communist era.
-During "Perestroika" in Soviet Union in 1989 the gates were reopened.
+During Perestroika in the Soviet Union in 1989, the gates were reopened.
 In 2008, approximately 25,000 people from all over the world participated in this annual pilgrimage.

 Teachings

-Nachman rejected the idea of hereditary Hasidic dynasties, and taught that each Hasid must "search for the tzaddik ('saintly/righteous person')" for himself—and within himself.
-He believed that every Jew has the potential to become a tzaddik.
-He emphasized that a tzaddik should magnify the blessings on the community through his mitzvot.
-However, the tzaddik cannot "absolve" a Hasid of his sins, and the Hasid should pray only to God, not to the rebbe.
-The purpose of confiding in another human being is to unburden the soul as part of the process of repentance and healing.
+Nachman rejected the idea of hereditary Hasidic dynasties and taught that each Hasid must "search for the tzaddik ('saintly/righteous person')" for and within themself.
+He believed that every Jew had the potential to become a tzaddik.
+He emphasized that a tzaddik should magnify God’s blessings on the community through their performance of mitzvot.
+However, a tzaddik cannot absolve a Hasid of their sins; the Hasid should pray only to God, not to the Rebbe of the time.
+Confiding in others unburdens the soul as part of repentance and healing.

 In his early life, he stressed the practice of fasting and self-castigation as the most effective means of repentance.
-In later years, however, he abandoned these severe ascetisms because he felt they may lead to depression and sadness.
+In later years, however, he abandoned severe asceticism because he felt it might lead to depression and sadness.
 He told his followers not to be "fanatics".
-Rather, they should choose one personal mitzvah to be very strict about, and do the others with the normal amount of care.
+Instead, they should choose one personal mitzvah to be very strict about and do the others with a healthy amount of care.

 He encouraged his disciples to take every opportunity to increase holiness in themselves and their daily activities.
 For example, by marrying and living with one's spouse according to Torah law, one elevates sexual intimacy to an act bespeaking honor and respect to the God-given powers of procreation.
 He urged everyone to seek out their own and others' good points in order to approach life in a state of continual happiness.
 He stressed living with faith, simplicity, and joy.
-He encouraged his followers to clap, sing and dance during or after their prayers to bring them to a closer relationship with God.
-He taught that his followers should spend an hour alone each day, talking aloud to God in his or her own words, as if "talking to a good friend".
+He encouraged his followers to clap, sing, and dance during or after their prayers to bring them closer to God.
+He taught his followers to spend an hour alone daily, talking aloud to God in their own words, as if "talking to a good friend".
 This is in addition to the prayers in the siddur.
-Breslover Hasidim still follow this practice today, which is known as hitbodedut (literally, "to make oneself be in solitude").
-Nachman taught that the best place to do hitbodedut was in a field or forest, among the natural works of God's creation.
+Breslover Hasidism still follows this practice today, which is known as hitbodedut (literally, "to make oneself be in solitude").
+Nachman taught that the best place to do hitbodedut was in a field or forest among the natural works of God's creation.
 He emphasized the importance of music for spiritual development and religious practice.